epikuruz/application-cloud-workshop/slides/cf-apps.md

 ## Buildpacks

 Buildpacks provide framework and runtime support for your applications.
-When you push the application appropriate build pack needs to selected.
+When you push your application, the appropriate buildpack needs to be selected.

 Almost **any** programming language is supported.